sush4nt/modeling-template/README.md

 # modeling-template
-A basic template to obtain quick results into modeling performance
+A basic copy-paste template to obtain quick results into modeling performance